Updated: May 12, 2026 • 14 min read

 What does workers’ comp usually cover?

-In Nevada, workers’ comp benefits are set in the state statute, with all worker benefits specified in the statutes.
+In Nevada, workers’ comp benefits are set by state statute, with all worker benefits specified therein.
 Because Nevada also offers “exclusive remedy,” employers are protected against any additional damages provided that worker benefits are provided immediately upon injury or work-related illness.
 As stated in the statute, workers’ compensation insurance in Nevada covers the following for employees injured on the job:

 • Medical treatment